TrueFiEng/Waffle/waffle-cli/README.md

 ```

 ### Example test
 Below is an example test written for the contract above compiled with Waffle.
-Place it under `test/BasicToken.test.ts` file of your project:
+Place it under `test/BasicToken.test.ts` file in your project directory:

 ```ts
 // contracts/BasicToken.test.ts